jaxyfury/Ambariops/README.md

 ## Folder Structure In-Depth

 This project is a `pnpm` workspace-based monorepo, a structure chosen for its excellent code-sharing capabilities and clear separation of concerns.
-It is organized into distinct applications (`apps`), shared libraries (`packages`), and a dedicated `backend`.
+It is organized into distinct frontend applications (`apps`), shared libraries (`packages`), and two dedicated backend services (`auth` and `backend`).

 ```
 /
 ├── .github/              # GitHub Actions workflows and templates
 ├── apps/
 │   ├── admin/            # The admin dashboard application
-│   ├── auth/             # Placeholder for a dedicated authentication service (e.g., Keycloak)
+│   ├── auth/             # The standalone Node.js/Express authentication service
+│   ├── backend/          # The standalone Node.js/Express backend API service
 │   ├── home/             # Public-facing landing page application
 │   └── web/              # The core, protected user dashboard application
-    |__ backend/          # Placeholder for the Java backend API services
 ├── packages/
 │   ├── api/              # Centralized API client and Genkit AI flows
 │   ├── design-tokens/    # Shared theme, global styles, and Tailwind config